willis240/willis240.github.io/README.md

 - Fixed the timestamp issue that port_check.py had (changed the field name from 'Time' to 'time')
 - Edited the files so that 'monitor.py' uses 'ping_test.py' and 'port_check.py' as modules (so it's all one united project).
 However, the time between pings is currently too long.

+#### July 16

+- Edited 'port_check.py' and 'target.yaml' so that they no longer take a range of ports, but a list of ports instead.
+They are also now more modular, making adding more ports and targets easier

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.